machaao/llama-net/README.md

   --bootstrap-nodes localhost:8001
 ```

+**Note**: Each additional node will automatically generate a unique hardware-based node ID that includes the port number, ensuring no conflicts when running multiple nodes on the same machine.

 ### 3. Use the Web Interface

 Open http://localhost:8000 in your browser for an interactive chat interface with:
 - **Real-time streaming responses**
 - **Network status monitoring**
 - **Streaming toggle** for instant vs. complete responses
+- **Hardware fingerprint information** in node details

 ## Model Setup